-In line with Stage 2 of the State Government's Roadmap to easing COVID-19 restrictions, the Nautilus Arts Centre Gallery Shop and Galleries will reopen to the public from Tuesday 9 June 2020.
+In line with Stage 2 of the State Government's Roadmap to easing COVID-19 restrictions, the Nautilus Arts Centre Gallery Shop and Galleries reopened to the public as of Tuesday 9 June 2020.
 Large groups visiting the galleries are by appointment only.
 The theatre and media room remain closed.

 Monday to Friday 10am to 3pm

 On 8 May 2020 the Nautilus Arts Centre (NAC) introduced a new service launching their new online Gallery Shop to support artists from the Eyre Peninsula.
 To view beautifully locally hand made pieces go to the NAC facebook page (refer link below).

 To enquire or purchase an online item message staff via facebook, email email@example.com or phone 8621 2351.
 Payments and pickup arrangements will be made over the phone.